mainmatter/rust-telemetry-workshop/book/src/02_failures/01_error_trait.md

 - All errors must implement the `Display` trait.
 This representation is primarily designed for **users**.
 It should be understandable by a person that is not familiar (nor has access) to the internals of the system.
-- An errors may travel through multiple "layers" in your application.
+- An error may travel through multiple "layers" in your application.
 E.g. a failure to execute a query might arise from a network error, which in turn might be caused by a DNS resolution failure.
   Each additional semantic layer is often represented as a wrapper over the original error.